- HOME

 Policy on Holdings of Capital Tie-Up Shares

 The Company views the establishment and maintenance of stable, long-term relationships with business partners as a matter of importance.
 For this reason, shares of business partners are held strategically based on a comprehensive evaluation of factors such as the Company’s business relationship with the partner in question.
 The company only acquires such shares when increasing trust and coordination with the business partner is judged as an effective means of mutually raising corporate value.
 These holdings are reviewed based on this perspective when necessary, and consideration is given to reducing them.
-In exercising voting rights, in regard to proposals made by business partners, the Company comprehensively considers whether or not a proposal will contribute to improved shareholder value.
+The Company evaluates the suitability of holding all cross-shareholdings at meetings of the Board of Directors in February or March, considering for each stock the importance of specific business relationships and other factors.
+Where no clear rationale for holding a stock can be confirmed, the Company will proceed to reduce the numbers of shares held after engaging in dialogue with the issuing company.
+When exercising voting rights, the Company will consider, from a wide-ranging perspective, whether the proposed resolutions presented by business partners will increase shareholder value.

 Stockholdings